atom/atom/docs/creating-a-theme.md

 To get started, hit `cmd-shift-P`, and start typing "Generate Syntax Theme" to generate a new theme package.
-Select "Generate Syntax Theme," and you'll be asked for the path where you theme will be created.
+Select "Generate Syntax Theme," and you'll be asked for the path where your theme will be created.
 Let's call ours _motif_.

 Atom will pop open a new window, showing the _motif_ theme, with a default set of folders and files created for us.
 If you open the settings view (`cmd-,`)